Correlations in entanglement-assisted prepare-and-measure scenarios: Semidefinite programs for correlations in entanglement-assisted -dimensional communication

 Having introduced the connection to informationally-restricted correlations and their SDP relaxation hierarchy, several remarks are in order.
-First of all, though the relaxation to information-restricted correlations sometimes gives tight bounds (see examples in the next section), it represents in general a proper relaxation of the EA communication correlation set.
-Indeed, there exists correlations that can be obtained by Alice sending to Bob (high-dimensional) states that carry no more than $\mathcal{I}\leq 1$ bit of information, but which cannot be attained by the EA communication of a single bit (see example in the next section).
+First of all, though the relaxation to information-restricted correlations sometimes gives tight bounds (see examples in the next section), it represents in general a strict relaxation of the EA communication correlation set.
+Indeed, there exists correlations that can be obtained by Alice sending to Bob (high-dimensional) states that carry no more than $\mathcal{I}\leq 1$ bit of information, but which cannot be attained by the EA communication of a single bit (see example in the next section) \footnote{Similarly, we see no reason to expect that the relaxation to information would be tight in the case of EA \emph{quantum} communication.
+It is, however, much harder to find an explicit example, because of the high computational requirements of the NPA-type hierarchy for EA quantum communication.}.
 The approach based on the NPA hierarchy inherits, in contrast, its nice converging properties and we thus expect that it will in general give better bounds at a sufficiently high order.
 However, in practice, when taking into account limited computer memory and time, the information-based SDP relaxation may sometimes be superior.
 The reason is that, as we pointed out earlier, the size of these SDP relaxations grows rapidly with the number of basic operators involved, which depend on a factor of order $d^2$ in the case of quantum communication and $d$ in the case of classical communication.
 In contrast, the information-based SDP relaxation have a much smaller size, which is moreover independent of $d$.
 This provides an advantage for the later relaxation both for fixed dimension $d$ when one increase the relaxation order and at fixed relaxation order when one increases the dimension $d$.

 Finally, note that in a situation where no entanglement is pre-shared between Alice and Bob the Schmidt number $k$ satisfies $k=1$ even in the case of quantum communication.
 Thus the bound $\mathcal{I}\leq \log d$ valid for EA $d$-dimensional classical communication is also valid for non-EA $d$-dimensional quantum communication.
 Thus the SDP relaxation hierarchy based on informationally-restricted correlations does not distinguish these two sets of correlations.
 We will come back to the relationship between these two sets in section~\ref{sec:resources} and see that in general they are distinct, overlapping sets (in particular, the set of EA classical $d$-dimensional correlations is not contained in the set of non-EA quantum $d$-dimensional correlations and vice-versa).
 Similarly, the bound $\mathcal{I}\leq 2\log d$ valid for EA $d$-dimensional quantum communication is also valid for non-EA $d^2$-dimensional quantum communication and thus the SDP relaxation hierarchy based on informationally-restricted correlations does not distinguish these two sets.
 Again we discuss in more detail the relationship between these two sets in section~\ref{sec:resources}.